kb-elmo/feinstaub/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-## This project is completed and is not getting updated anymore.
+## This project is completed and will not get updated or changed anymore.

 ### ESP-12F powered piggyback PCB for the SDS011 fine dust sensor